Just about all of us have had something delivered online now. But for some reason, that trip to the fly shop is still something we hang on to.

 Flies Tailored To Your Location

 The flies that are selected are tailored for your area and the time of year.
-Most of The Fly Crate team are highly experienced to help fill your box with useful flies.
+Most of the company team are highly experienced to help fill your box with useful flies.

 Corey has a masters degree in stream ecology and Nick is a professional fly fishing guide and writer.
 The founder Nate, who I spoke to personally for this article, is as mad about fly fishing as I am.
 So you’re in good hands!